 While many suspected that our cold winter would have killed off all the ticks, that is not the truth.
 In fact, nymph ticks can survive the winter in mice dens feeding on the blood of mice.
 They can also survive in other warm moist places they may find including areas like crawl spaces.
 Over the past two months, our customers have been confirming that indeed this season looks like it’s going to be a doozy.
 After only an hour in their yards, many are pulling ticks off themselves and their pets.

-Mosquito Squad of the North Shore provides a very effective barrier spray against ticks in your yard.
+Mosquito Squad of the North Shore provides a very effective barrier treatment against ticks in your yard.
 We also have a tick-intensive program with our tick tubes.
 The tick tubes are designed to work on ticks that are hanging out with nesting rodents.
 The biodegradable tubes include treated cotton that mice will take to their nests.
 The treatment chemical is strong enough to take out the ticks but not strong enough to affect the mice.
 We recommend seasonal tick control service as well as the tick-intensive addition of tick tubes to protect your North Shore yard this season.
 For the greatest protection, you will want to start your barrier sprays and tick tubes as early as possible and continue throughout the season and into early fall when adult ticks are laying their nests of eggs.
 Tick tubes provide a treatment that goes head to head with tick larva and nymphs.

 We also know most of us will enjoy the summer in areas other than our back yard.
 We wanted to give you some tips on protecting yourself as you enjoy the outdoors at friend’s homes, parks and recreational areas.